England

 We offer a wealth of resources that are relevant to the national curriculum, all available to download for free from our Resources page.
 Our resources come in the form of PDF teacher's notes and work sheets, as well as a PowerPoint presentations containing pupil-facing activities with embedded film clips.
 Each resource includes curriculum links highlighting all experiences and outcomes.

-Below we're highlighting resources produced in England through our ICAP sponsored Moving Minds Projects and our England-specific Artsmark and Arts Award mapping documents.
+Below we're highlighting our Switched On: Screen Industry Careers resource, our Moving Minds resources produced in England as part of the ICAP sponsored Moving Minds projects, and our England-specific Artsmark and Arts Award mapping documents.

 How can film drive educational attainment?